The First Adjuster Call: What to Say and Hold Back

 - Write down what was discussed while it is fresh.

-- Send a confirmation email: “Per our call today, you stated that...”
+- Send a confirmation email opening with something like: “Per our call today, you stated that …”

 - Note any deadlines given or agreed to.

-- Save the email in your claim file.
+- Save the email in the claim file along with the rest of the record.

 Get notified when we publish new guides